aditiarya1/resume_JS/README.md

 # resume_JS
-A quick resume using javascript
+A quick resume using javascript.
+This contains information about me so employers can find me anywhere and anytime.